A few miles of multi-use trails in Castleton.

 A 3-mile multi-use trail around downtown Poultney

-More than 6 miles of new trails located in East Poultney.
-Additional trails are under construction in late summer/fall 2018.
+More than 17 miles of multi-use trails located in East Poultney.

 Trailhead: Visitor parking at Castleton University is behind the Stafford Academic Center in the Stafford lot.